 It began with a parade through the downtown square one cold December.
 Sirens blasting, horns honking–it was loud.
 It was also unexpected.
 We didn’t know about this annual holiday tradition in our new small town.

 After all, if we didn’t know about this big event, and we lived right there (and half a block away), then how many other people didn’t know?

 I was still thinking about it long after the last twinkling light had disappeared down the street.
 You see, I had been freelance writing for awhile.
 I kept hearing that I needed a website of my own.
 Finding a topic I knew I would stick with was proving…difficult.

 That parade was the beginning.
 It took a year to figure out the “how” since I didn’t know anything about creating websites or what form I wanted the site to take, but Little Indiana finally went live twelve days before the birth of our second son.

-They will both be nine in September.
+They will both be nine in September of 2018.

 Behind the Scenes

 Hopefully, your Indiana travel adventures always go off without a hitch.
 What you will find on these pages look effortless.
 But behind the scenes is another story.
 Those first few years of Little Indiana were rough.

 In case you didn’t know, most websites are abandoned entirely within the first nine months.
 Sticking with something new and making it work aren’t easy.
 There was something else too, in those early years:

 Our new baby didn’t sleep.